 Makes sure that the right questions are being asked.

 Throughout the course of the project, various valuations may need to be undertaken.
 An interim valuation assesses the level of works completed and can lead to interim payment resolution.
 Carried out by a quantity surveyor, interim valuations are usually scheduled within your original contract, although they can also be arranged on an ad hoc basis.

 As most contractors will be relying on interim payments as their main or only source of income while works are underway, it’s vital that an interim valuation and site visits are carried out at appropriate intervals.

-With the information gained from a valuation and site visits, all contractual parties can ensure that the project is progressing appropriately, and that completed works can be invoiced for, in accordance with the terms of the original contract.
+For contractors and building firms, having an accurate interim valuation and statement is the only way to show how much of the overall project has been completed.
+Without this, an interim application for payment can’t be made.
+With the information gained from a valuation and site visits, all contractual parties can ensure that the project is progressing appropriately and that completed works can be invoiced for, in accordance with the terms of the original contract.

 "Everything went so well, and there were no hiccups along the way thanks to the meticulous detail that the Bhangals team went into.
 Nothing was missed, and everything was explained well."